Unplugged Lesson

 • Worksheet: A simple grid with squares (Downloadable from this step).

-• Coloured Pencils/Markers: A small set of three colours.
+• Coloured Pencils/Markers: A small set of three coloured pencils/markers.

 2 - Robots around us

-Begin the lesson by gathering students and sparking an engaging discussion about robots to establish a foundation for the activity.
+Begin the lesson by gathering students and having a quick discussion about robots to establish a foundation for the activity.

-Explain simply that a robot is a machine that follows instructions (or "bossy words") perfectly.
-It doesn't have a brain for guessing; it only has a processor for following commands.
+Explain simply that a robot is a machine that follows instructions (or "bossy words").
+A robot doesn't have a brain for guessing; it can only follow clear commands.

 Ask your students: "Have you ever seen a real-life robot?
 What does it do?"